openfaas/openfaas.github.io/_posts/2019-01-23-multifile-python-functions.md

 This list of words will depend on your use case and local, you should add more to match your needs, for example [the 100 most common English words][100-common-words] or [the 100 most common French words][100-common-fr-words].

-All of the real fun happens in `wordcount.py`:
+All of the code for processing text and generating the counts is found in `wordcount.py`:

 ```py
 # modified wordcount.py